hrbrmstr/jerichojars/README.md

 While the main intent is to use this with `jericho`, you can use it out of the box as-is (see below and the [javadocs](http://jericho.htmlparser.net/docs/javadoc/index.html)).

+NOTE: Package version \# reflects the version \# of the included JAR file.

 ### Installation

 ``` r